Australian Road Deaths Database

-- The fatality data is updated every month.
+- The fatality data is updated on or around the 14th of each month.

 - The heavy vehicle flags (for articulated truck, heavy rigid truck and bus involvement) are only updated each quarter, and are current to within two months.
 Information for heavy rigid truck involvement in crashes earlier than 2004 is incomplete.

 The following changes have been made to the online database:

 - These location-related fields have been added: ABS Remoteness Area, Local government area, road type based on PSMA Transport Hierarchy, table 15, and ABS SA4 name based on the Australian Statistical Geography Standard) for crashes since 1 January 2015.
 Back series for these new fields are not available for all jurisdictions.